wonderslug/CloudFoundryStudentFiles/cf-spring-mvc-trouble/README.md

 Introduction
 ------------

-This is the same application as the `mvc-spring-demo` but it has been deliberately broken to cause a stack-overflow (preventing deploymnet).
+This is the same application as the `mvc-spring-demo` but it has been deliberately broken to cause a stack-overflow (preventing deployment).

 The aim of the exercise is to find the bug and fix it.